Contrast-Security-OSS/docs/content/user/ui/settings/Integrations.md

 ---

 Once you have configured the Serena integration properties, you can verify communication via the **Test** button.
-This will ensure that TeamServer can communicate and authenticate with the Serena instance as well as verify the existence of the specified **Project**.
+This will ensure that Contrast can communicate and authenticate with the Serena instance as well as verify the existence of the specified **Project**.